Pete's Shop Building

 switches at both door ways and the other three are switched on as needed "task lighting".

-Shop three has double duplex receptacles every six feet at 4 feet height and single 50 amp 240 volt single phase receptacles every 10 feet.
+-Shop three Wood has double duplex receptacles every six feet at 4 feet height and single 50 amp 240 volt single phase receptacles every 10 feet.
 This holds

 true for the garage side wall, too.
 In addition, there are 4 recessed 12" square ceiling boxes positioned evenly from one end of the shop to the other.